 Actively seeking inward investment, exploring the potential for using Enterprise Zones; encouraging new and existing businesses which support growth in the local and visitor economy.
 Working with partners to make the most of the buildings and land we own.
 Maximising commercial opportunities for key assets.
 Writing a Local Plan which sets planning strategies and policies that support growth of the economy.
-Working with education and training providers to develop the skills agenda for the benefit of residents How we will measure success:
+How we will measure success: